motion/orbit/plan.md

 it's essentially AI for your company, running private on-device being the big key to making it work.

+## secret

+on-device/no-cloud

+means three big things:

+1. 10x faster development (and 10x simpler deploy/infra, and 0 cost of infra)
+2. 100x easier install process (literally download app and done, no on-prem, no signup)
+3. Infinitely better data security - we dont touch their data, no risk of leaks (100x easier to pitch to individual employees)

 ## features

 * Home: news for your company